GGEZ1 (GGEZ1) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 GGEZ1 Historical Price

-According to the latest data gathered on GGEZ1 live price page, the current price of GGEZ1 is 0.087288USD.
-The circulating supply of GGEZ1(GGEZ1) is 1.78B GGEZ1 , giving it a market capitalization of $155.18M.
+According to the latest data gathered on GGEZ1 live price page, the current price of GGEZ1 is 0.087302USD.
+The circulating supply of GGEZ1(GGEZ1) is 1.78B GGEZ1 , giving it a market capitalization of $155.21M.

 - 24-hour-0.04%$ --$ 0.087389$ 0.08725